The Microphones discography

-The Microphones is an American indie folk, indie rock, and experimental band, founded and fronted by Phil Elverum.
+The Microphones were an American indie folk, indie rock, and experimental band, founded and fronted by Phil Elverum.
 The band has released 5 studio albums, 13 miscellaneous albums, 3 extended plays, and 8 singles.
 Elverum began the Microphones initially as a solo project, releasing cassette demos of tests and experiments.
-Between 1996 to 1998, Elverum released four demos, mostly on Bret Lunsford's label Knw-Yr-Own.
+Between 1996 and 1998, Elverum released four demos, mostly on Bret Lunsford's label Knw-Yr-Own.
 The CD Tests, released in June 1998, was a compilation album comprising tracks from previous cassettes.
 The same year, the band released the 7" single "Bass Drum Dream".
 The band's first studio album, Don't Wake Me Up, was released on K Records in August 1999 and gave the band a small following.
 Two more 7-inches were released in 1999: "Feedback (Life, Love, Loop)" and "Moon Moon".

 The extended play Window: was released in February 2000.
 In September 2000, the studio album It Was Hot, We Stayed in the Water was released on K, solidifying Don't Wake Me Ups sound.
 The Glow Pt.
 2 was released on K in September 2001; it went on to become a cult classic and Elverum's most critically acclaimed album.
 The same month, Blood was released, a limited-copy compilation album.
 Two 7-inches were released in 2001: "The Moon" and "I Can't Believe You Actually Died", the former included on The Glow Pt.
 2.